abdullol/dotnet-fullstack-interview-boilerplate/README.md

-<h1>1-Week .NET Full-Stack Interview Boilerplate</h1>
+<h1>.NET Full-Stack Interview Boilerplate</h1>

 <h2>Purpose</h2>
 <p>
     This repository is designed to help you prepare for interviews with small companies, specifically targeting .NET + Angular full-stack roles.
 The plan is structured for a 1-week preparation period, ideal if you've requested a week to prepare from HR.
+Also it contains Questions asked by different companies during technical interview.
 </p>

 <h2>Preparation Plan</h2>